sensorium-competition/experanto/README.md

 ```
 dataset-folder/
   screen/
-    meta.json # what type of interpolator should be used for which block / which data type each block is
     0001/ # this could be a block of images
-      meta.json # what is actually here? should it be deleted?
+      meta.json #what type of interpolator should be used for which block / which data type each block is
       timestamps.npz
       meta/
         condition_hash.npy